SmartMeshFoundation/Spectrum/README.md

     $ ./build/bin/smc console

 ## Create new account
+    Users can create new account:

     > personal.newAccount()

 ## Get your own miner id

-    every node has it's own miner id, you can run getMiner() function to get that id:
+    Every node has it's own miner id, you can run getMiner() function to get that id:

     > tribe.getMiner()

-    then you will see below messages:
-    {
-        address: "0x00ab501f3fe4b2f71651764699ec5752598e679f",
-        level: "Signer"
-    }

 ## Bind your own miner id to wallet address